Yaroster/soj-fr/README.md

-# L'Esprit de Justice - A Fantranslation of Phoenix Wright: Ace Attorney - Spirit of Justice
+# L'Esprit de Justice
+## A French Fantranslation of Phoenix Wright: Ace Attorney - Spirit of Justice
+### By Yaroster

+**Due to Copyright Issues the process of this setup is a little more complicated than it should be**